-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (allwell.homestatehealth.com) or call Member Services and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website www.wellcare.com/allwellmo or call Member Services and ask for the form.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-For medical services, mail your request for payment together with any bills or receipts to us at this address:
+For medical services, mail your request for payment together with any bills or paid receipts to us at this address: